s9mazapp/Stroke-Extraction/README.md

 # Stroke-Extraction
-This is a simple python implementation of [From Paper to Machine: Extracting Strokes from Images for use in Sketch Recognition](http://faculty.cs.tamu.edu/hammond/publications/pdf/2008RajanSBIM.pdf) by Pankaj Rajan and Tracy Hammond
+This is a simple python implementation of [From Paper to Machine: Extracting Strokes from Images for use in Sketch Recognition](http://faculty.cs.tamu.edu/hammond/publications/pdf/2008RajanSBIM.pdf) by Pankaj Rajan and Tracy Hammond.

-I used this implementation in my thesis that deals with offline parsing of sketched business process models.
+I modified the original implementation at some points to adopt it to my specific needs.